 Why Invest in Coca Cola?

 Coca Cola has a rich history laden with its fair share of ups and towns.
-But today, it’s one of the best and largest companies in the world.
+But today, it’s one of the largest companies in the world.
 But in stock investments, the past counts for little as opposed to the present and the future of the company and the stock.
 With that in mind, here is what you need to know.

 Coca Cola stock has capital appreciation

 Over the years, Coca Cola has continually paid average returns with regards to the S&P 500 Index.
 However, your gains will fluctuate depending on the stock price when you make a purchase.

 Currently, Coca Cola pays its stakeholders a dividend of $0.40 for every share.
 This translates to about $1.60 a year, which translates to a 3.1% yield on your stock.
 In comparison to a 30-year Treasury yield at 2.85%.

 Coca Cola is a defensive stock.
 With the current state of the business cycle, investing in a defensive stock can be popular.
 If ever the US economy takes a dip, your investment would be protected to an extent.